Skip to Main Content

 Darrell McMahon has worked in natural resource management for more than four decades and has extensive experience as a wildlife and habitat biologist, entomologist and botanist.
 Darrell has spent many years hiking thousands of miles through this wild landscape and has pinned his soul in the high plateaus and deep canyons of the desert southwest.
 Darrell has discovered many secret places in the desert southwest and loves to share these places and his knowledge with his best friends and Road Scholar participants.

 Janice Hayden moved to St. George, Utah to work as a field geologist for the Utah Geological Survey after working as an oil and gas exploration geologist.
-For 20 years, Janice mapped eighteen 7-½-minute quadrangles of southwest Utah that delineate geological formations, structures, soils, water resources, mineral deposits, and geologic hazards.
-She is now full-time faculty at Utah Tech University and frequently leads local geology field trips as well as field trips to Utah's national parks.
+For 20 years, Janice mapped eighteen 7-½-minute quadrangles of southwest Utah that delineate geological formations, structures, soils, water resources, mineral deposits, and geologic hazards while teaching part-time.
+She joined the full-time faculty at Utah Tech University, and after 11 years, leading local geology field trips as well as trips to Utah's national parks, she has recently retired.

 An avid hiker and photographer, Eldon Griffin is a naturalist who has taught continuing-education courses in geology, computers and photography.
 Growing up in the Southwest, he spent his days exploring the backcountry, finding fossils and dinosaur tracks.
 Eldon works as a freelance producer, videographer, photographer, writer, editor, instructor and consultant for various clients.
 Eldon’s photographs have been featured in numerous travel publications.
 He was a videographer for the 2002 Winter Olympics in Salt Lake City.
 Eldon loves to share his knowledge on the unique geology.